 REM sleep behavior disorder (RBD) is a title that covers many different types of disorders in which a person acts out their dreams.
 While we sleep, our bodies experience sleep atonia.
 Atonia is a loss of muscle tone experienced during sleep due to a chemical our brains secrete during sleep.
 This temporary paralysis inhibits us from acting out our dreams.
 However, the mind is a complex thing and sometimes things don’t act the way they should.
 RBD is caused by a lack of sleep atonia.
 This allows us to act out our dreams during the REM stage of sleep.
 Sleep atonia may also be a contributing factor for sleep paralysis.

 If a person is experiencing RBD, they may exhibit some unusual signs.
 Some people talk in their sleep while others may show sexual activities.
-This has been dubbed Sexsomnia by the National Sleep Foundation.
+This has been dubbed “Sexsomnia.”
 A person may also do other things like urinate in odd places, prepare a meal, or drive a car.
 But, some behaviors can be violent.
 Reports have shown that in some episodes, an individual may flail their arms and legs or punch or kick someone next to them.
 RBD has also been used as a legal defense in murder cases.
 These cases are very rare and some have been found out to be fabrications by the perpetrator.

 RBD vs. Sleep Walking

 RBD is often confused with sleepwalking but the two are very different.
 As stated before RBD occurs during a REM cycle of sleep.
 In this cycle, a person can be easily aroused awake and will probably remember the dream they were having.
 Sleepwalking, on the other hand, occurs during a cycle of NREM sleep.
 A person in this stage of sleep will be difficult to wake up and will have no recollection of any dreams they may have been having.